sahaj24/notes/README.md

-# 🎨 AI-Powered Beautiful Note Creator
+# 🎨 Notopy - AI-Powered Beautiful Note Creator

 A stunning web application that transforms any topic into beautiful, colorful notes with hand-drawn elements, creative layouts, and natural handwriting styles using Google's Gemini AI.